wp-plugins/ninjafirewall/readme.txt

 [NinTechNet](http://nintechnet.com/ "NinTechNet") strictly follows the [WordPress Plugin Developer guidelines](http://wordpress.org/plugins/about/guidelines/ ""): our software, [NinjaFirewall (WP edition)](http://ninjafirewall.com/wordpress/ "NinjaFirewall"), is 100% free, 100% open source and 100% fully functional, no "trialware", no "obfuscated code", no "crippleware", no "phoning home".
 It does not require a registration process or an activation key to be installed or used.
-Because **we do not collect any user data**, we do not even know that you are using (and hopefully enjoying!) our product.
+Because **we do not collect any user data**, we do not even know that you are using (and hopefully enjoying !) our product.

 = Need more security ? =